Upper case Roman numerals are Major, lower case are minor. Lower case with a degree sign is diminished.

 One way to apply this list is to play chord scales.
 This is playing chords alphabetically, ascending and descending, as we play scales.

 We also play progressions.
-We pick a progression such as I-vi-ii-V-I and play it in every key.
+We choose a progression such as I-vi-ii-V-I and play it in any or every key.

 7th chords are 4 tone chords.
 They are taking chord building every other note [EON] until we have 4 tones.
 We have a root, some type of 3rd, 5th, and 7th.